Genez-io/genezio-landing-page/new-landing/src/posts/briefs-not-articles.md

 ---
 title: "Briefs, not articles: why we hand teams the blueprint, not the building"
-metaTitle: "Briefs, not articles: why we hand teams the blueprint, not the building"
+metaTitle: "Briefs, not articles: why we hand the blueprint, not the building"
 date: 2026-05-20
 tags:
 	- Content Strategy